Podima2/NexusFund/README.md

-# 🌐 NEXUSFUND
+# 🌐 NexusFund

-A decentralized crowdfunding social dApp enabling **cross-chain stablecoin pledges**, held in escrow on a single chain and released atomically using Avail Nexus SDK’s `bridgeAndExecute()`.
-Contributors pledge from any chain — funds are bridged and deposited in one seamless transaction.
-Once the goal is met, funds are released or refunded with another atomic call.
+**The cross-chain crowdfunding dApp for the next generation of global projects.**

+NexusFund lets anyone launch or support campaigns with stablecoins from any blockchain.
+Using Avail Nexus SDK's `bridgeAndExecute()`, contributors can seamlessly pledge funds cross-chain—no matter where their assets are held.
+All pledges are securely bridged and held in escrow on a single chain, ensuring transparent, atomic release or refund of funds when campaign goals are met or missed.

 ---